roycmeghna/I-HOPE/README.md

 # College Student Mental Health Prediction

-This repository implements a hierarchical, interpretable machine learning framework to predict mental health status (PHQ-4 categories) using behavioral data.
+This repository implements a hierarchical, interpretable machine learning framework to predict mental health status (PHQ-4 categories) using behavioral data from the CES dataset (https://www.kaggle.com/datasets/subigyanepal/college-experience-dataset).
 The code is organized into multiple modules that mirror the methodology described in the associated paper.

 ## Repository Structure